Everest Base Camp Trek in November – A Complete Guide

 Preparing for the Everest Base Camp Trek in November

-In the case of trekking the Everest base camp some things take time to organize.
-We are packing to make it ready so that it is ready during the cold peak season in November.
+When trekking to the Everest Base Camp, some things take time to organize.
+We are packing to ensure it is ready for the cold peak season in November.
 These are what you should know:

 Essential Gear and Packing Tips for Cold Weather